The Actor Who Plays Ramsay Bolton Has Thoughts About That Sansa Pregnancy Theory

 "Nah.
 If you’re asking me if I’m a psychopath, no."

 Did you ever feel weird after shooting a particularly sadistic scene?
-Or do you just really compartmentalize it?
+Or do you just really compartmentalise it?

 "I’m quite good at detaching from my characters, basically.
 There might be, sort of, a shadow of them for a while, but you just have to go about your normal stuff.
 Like after we finish shooting, we always go out and have dinner, maybe shoot some pool and have a couple of beers and that’s kind of it.
 Because that’s the only way to do it, I think.
 I can’t, sort of, carry him around with me all the time."